 Track 09: Nursing Informatics & Management

-Nurse management specialists of play a vital role in creating a stronger healthcare system.
+Nurse management specialists play a vital role in creating a stronger healthcare system.
 A nurse management leader wears many hats.
 Overall nurse managers help to coordinate a strong infrastructure across divisions.
-Nursing informatics specialists may coordinate patient records, prepare reports and train other nurses on new technology whereas Clinical research informatics is a subfield of health informatics that tries to improve the efficiency of clinical research.
+Nursing informatics specialists may coordinate patient records, prepare reports, and train other nurses on new technology whereas Clinical research informatics is a subfield of health informatics that tries to improve the efficiency of clinical research.
 Alternative Medicine includes practices claimed to have the healing effects of medicine.
-An accomplished manager will need to be equipped to deal with financial, quality and human resource management built on the foundations of a sound knowledge of the healthcare system and organizational structure and culture as nursing leadership which is critical for maintaining productivity, cost effectiveness and improving patient outcomes.
+An accomplished manager will need to be equipped to deal with financial, quality, and human resource management built on the foundations of a sound knowledge of the healthcare system and organizational structure and culture as nursing leadership which is critical for maintaining productivity, cost-effectiveness and improving patient outcomes.
 Physical therapy (PT), known as Physiotherapy, is a primary care specialty using mechanical force and movements.

 - Healthcare quality management & Administration